studheart/seogeo1/src/data/blog/linkedin-ai-citation-b2b.md

   - GEO
   - LinkedIn
   - B2B
-description: LinkedIn is becoming a major AI citation source across ChatGPT, Perplexity, and Google AI.
-Here’s what it means for B2B SEO.
+description: "LinkedIn is becoming a major AI citation source across ChatGPT, Perplexity, and Google AI.
+Here’s what it means for B2B SEO."
 ---

 ## Let me ask you something